bencodezen/vuepress-blog-boilerplate/README.md

 1. Setup "Build & deploy" settings with the following settings:
     - **Build command**: `npm run build`
     - **Publish directory**: `public/

+## FAQs

+### Will this repo be updated?

+This repo was created based on what I'm doing for [my own blog](https://www.bencodezen.io), so any updates I make over there will be reflected here as well.

+### Where do I request a feature, file a bug, or ask a question?

+All you have to do is [create a new issue](https://gitlab.com/bencodezen/vuepress-blog/issues/new)!